Site Overlay

 You can download the Pulmonary Function Technologist Registered Respiratory Therapists dataset using HealthProviders DB Export.

-A Registered Pulmonary Function Technologist (RPFT) performs diagnostic tests on patients with breathing disorders by administering and interpreting pulmonary function tests (PFTs), a process that includes using equipment to measure lung capacity, flow rates, and gas exchange.
+A Registered Pulmonary Function Technologist (RPFT) performs diagnostic tests on patients with breathing disorders by administering and interpreting pulmonary function tests (PFTs), including equipment used to measure lung capacity, flow rates, and gas exchange.

 They also handle patient preparation, equipment maintenance, and patient education about their condition and the tests.